DeDop/dedop-core/docs/introduction.rst

 Processor* (DeDop processor) have a noticeable effect on the L1B waveform leading to changes in the geophysical retrievals.

-Due to this strong link between the Level 1b process ing and the final geophysical retrievals, it is important that the SAR Altimetry scientific community gains a much better understanding the Level 1B processor, and is involved in new developments.
+Due to this strong link between the Level 1b processing and the final geophysical retrievals, it is important that the SAR Altimetry scientific community gains a much better understanding the Level 1B processor, and is involved in new developments.
 For various reasons (e.g. the novelty of the processing, previous unavailability of adequate documentation, restricted availability of the low